Cultural cringe: Canada

 Many cultural commentators in Canada have suggested that a similar process also operates in that country.
 Nearly all Canadian cultural industries, including music, film, television, literature, visual art and theatre, have had to struggle to some extent against a perception among Canadian audiences that Canadian works in those fields were less important or worthy than American or British works.
 The specific phrase "cultural cringe" is not widely used to label the phenomenon in Canada, although it has been used in isolated instances; more typically, Canadian cultural commentators speak of a "Canadian inferiority complex" or label specific instances of the phenomenon with satirical terms such as "beaver hour".

 Prior to the 1970s, Canadian radio stations gave almost no airtime to Canadian music, and apart from CBC Television, Canadian television stations spent very little money on Canadian-produced programming; in response the Canadian Radio-television and Telecommunications Commission (CRTC) developed Canadian content requirements for radio and broadcasters.

+Dominican Republic

+In the Dominican Republic, the term Guacanagarix complex (Spanish: complejo de Guacanagarix) is used of Dominicans who express negative attitudes towards their homeland after travelling overseas.
+The term originates from Guacanagaríx, a cazique (tribal chieftain) of the Taíno people who was regarded as overly welcoming towards Christopher Columbus and European explorers.

 New Zealand

 New Zealanders are said to suffer from a cultural cringe, which has been wearing off in recent years.
 The New Zealand English accent is said to have been influenced by a cultural cringe since the 1900s but it too is lessening in recent years.
 It appears that the attitude has lessened markedly in the 2000s following the success of the award-winning The Lord of the Rings movie trilogy which showcased much New Zealand scenery and film-making talent and boosted international awareness of New Zealand.
-The TV show Flight of the Conchords, which screened on HBO in the United States from 2007–2009, furthered American and international awareness of New Zealand, as have motion pictures such as The World's Fastest Indian.
+The TV show Flight of the Conchords, which screened on HBO in the United States from 2007 to 2009, furthered American and international awareness of New Zealand (while ironically using cultural cringe as a frequent plot device), as have motion pictures such as The World's Fastest Indian.